This site uses cookies

 CF7 To administer the payment of grants awarded by or on behalf of the Commissioner.

-CF8 To be responsible for investing and borrowing money on a day to day basis, as necessary, in line with the treasury management strategy.
+CF8 With sign off from the Commissioner, to be responsible for investing and borrowing money on a day to day basis, as necessary, in line with the treasury management strategy.

-CF10 Provide for an adequate and effective internal audit service.
+CF9 Provide advice to the Commissioner on an adequate and effective internal audit service.

-CF14 To make any stage 1 decisions of the employer under the Internal Dispute Resolution Procedure for matters relevant to the Pension Supervising Authority.
+CF13 To make any stage 1 decisions of the OPCC under the Internal Dispute Resolution Procedure for matters relevant to the Pension Supervising Authority.

 In addition: